eryk260/2sixty/adr/adr-0013-gcp-centralised-audit-logs-2019-04-10.md

 Stackdriver has default retention period of 90 days for each log entry.
-We need to retain these log entries beyond the standard retention periods for Auditing purpose e.g. SOX compliance audit
+We need to retain these log entries beyond the standard retention periods for Auditing purpose e.g. SOX compliance audit.
+We assume log retention period audit log is around 7 years.

 *Goal:*
-1) To properly audit activities and compliance ,
+1) Facilitate audit activities and compliance ,

    e.g GRC standards in a cloud environment
        multiple resources of information could be reviewed and correlated.